jam-khan/Quantum_Circuits/README.md

 # Quantum Circuits
-This repository contains the code for Quantum Leaf platform by Baidu for the circuits in the assignment 3.
+This repository contains the code for Quantum Leaf platform by Baidu for the research project in COMP3316 at University of Hong Kong.

 # How to reproduce the results from the Assignment 4 document?